MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Alternate strategy

-Fulfillment and Returns Optimization also supports defining an alternate strategy.
-This alternat strategy allows for more flexibility in rule based fulfillment.
-If the default strategy assigned to the order is unsuccessful with determining the fulfillment source for the order or the order lines, the alternate strategy is used to determine the fulfillment source.
-For example, businesses may want to fulfill their orders using retail store inventory by default, and in the absence of which they would want to fulfill their orders using distribution centers.
-By having the flexibility to define **alternate strategy** for a default strategy, organizations can multiply the options for rule based fulfillment.
+The Fulfillment and Returns Optimization provider also supports defining an alternate strategy to allow for more flexibility in rule-based fulfillment.
+If the default strategy that's assigned to the order is unsuccessful at determining the fulfillment source for the order or the order lines, the alternate strategy is used instead.
+For example, businesses might want to use retail store inventory by default to fulfill orders, but to use distribution centers if there's no retail store inventory.
+By having the flexibility to define an alternate strategy, organizations can multiply the options for rule-based fulfillment.

-An **Alternate Strategy** is specified in the **General** section on the **Strategies** page.
+An alternate strategy is specified in the **General** section of the **Strategies** page.

 ## Fulfillment plans